kpannoni/sem-mitos/README.md

 This repository is for analysis codes related to the preprint below:<br>
 [Read the Preprint](https://doi.org/10.1101/2023.11.10.566606)

-## Dataset:
+## Dataset

-This dataset was generated using a custom [Biodock AI model](https://biodock.ai) to selectively segment dendritic mitochondria in scanning electron microscopy (SEM) images.
+This dataset was generated using a custom [Biodock AI](https://biodock.ai) model to selectively segment dendritic mitochondria in scanning electron microscopy (SEM) images from mouse hippocampus.

-Dendritic mitochondria were segmented in Serial electron microscopy (SEM) images from basal, proximal and distal CA2 in 3 MCU cKO and 3 control mice.
+Dendritic mitochondria were segmented in scanning electron microscopy (SEM) images from basal, proximal and distal CA2 in 3 MCU cKO and 3 control mice.
 Large 150 x 150 &micro;m ROIs from each layer were tiled into 100 &micro;m<sup>2</sup> tiles, and every 8th tile was sampled for the analysis.

-#### Parameters exported from Biodock:
+#### Parameters of interest from Biodock:
 - Area (pixels)
 - Ferets Diameter (pixels)
 - Length of major axis (pixels)